SAP-archive/teched2020-DAT263/exercises/ex5/README.md

 ## Summary

-You have learnt an alternative way to read and write to a HANA database as with the "Structured Data Operators" of the previous exercise.
-We used the "Validation Rule" operator to do simple data quality checks and finally how to use a python custom operator to leverage all the options provided by an advanced script.
+You have learnt how to setup a RestAPI and sending data to it.